loopier/ziva/docs/Reference.md

 # FX - Effects

-Three types of effects can be added: presets, customizable, and brand new.
+Three types of effects can be added:
+- presets
+- customizable
+- functions

 ## Presets